Hottentots Holland Mountains

 The Hottentots Holland Mountains are part of the Cape Fold Belt in the Western Cape, South Africa.
 The mountain range forms a barrier between the Cape Town metropolitan area and the southern Overberg coast.

-The range is primarily composed of Helderburg Mountain, and lies between the eastern Cape Town suburbs of Somerset West and Gordon's Bay to the west, and the Elgin valley to the east.
+The range lies east of central Cape Town between the towns of Somerset West and Gordon's Bay to the west, and the Elgin valley to the east.
 Sir Lowry's Pass is the only crossing, in the form of the N2 motorway.
 The Steenbras Dam, one of Cape Town's main supply dams, is located in the Elgin valley south of the town of Grabouw due to the abundant rainfall normally experienced in the uplands of the catchment area.

 Pass

 The Gantouw (Eland Pass) ceased to be used by wagons on 6 July 1830, when the new Sir Lowry's Pass road was opened.
 When previous migrants decided to leave the Cape Town area, or Cape Colony as it was then known, this was the first mountain range they crossed.
 Cuts and wheel markings from their ox wagons can still be seen in rock formations of the old Gantouw pass which lies slightly north of the new Sir Lowry's Pass, and are a national monument.
 This route still serves as the primary route out of the Cape Town area for travellers heading east along the coast of South Africa.